 In 2010, Angelwood Pictures produced its first film titled THEM.
 It was the first professional production featuring adults.
 In December, the short film Losing Grip by co-creator Jordan Angelo was also released.

 In 2011, the co-creator of Angelwood Pictures, Seth Chitwood, created a web series called Red Circles.
-The series cast 40 actors of all different ages to participate in the filming.
+The series cast forty actors of all different ages to participate in the filming.
 The series won five 2012 LA Web Fest Awards for Best Drama Series, Best Writing, Ensemble, Cinematography, and Theme Song.
 It also won three 2013 LA Web Fest Awards: Best Drama Series, Best Directing, and Best Lead Actress (Corey Arruda).
-The series ended after three seasons and is currently in discussion to be produced into a feature film.
+The series ended after three seasons.

 In 2012, Seth Chitwood created a series loosely based on his life called World's Worst Director; it was an official selection of the 2013 LA Web Fest.
 The series ran for two seasons and ended in 2014.
-It's currently in production for a third season scheduled to premiere this fall.
 Angelwood Pictures also released its short film The Women of Harry starring Kevin Del Signore.

 In 2013, Chitwood premiered his fourth web series, Family Problems; it is a murder mystery that takes place in thee different time periods: 1995, 2012, and 2044.
 The series won a total of ten LA Web Series Fest Awards.
 It has also been nominated for seven 2017 LA Web Series Fest Awards.
 In 2016, the series ended after five seasons and seventy episodes.